 Frankie’s troubled relationship with her father is preventing her from finding meaningful relationships with men in her life.
 Sean’s troubles began years ago when as a teen he gave up a daughter for adoption.

 The stories of women who give up babies are painful and poignant, but often known.
 At least among women.
-The fathers have seldom been allowed a voice and, even today, many carry the loss with them silently for years.
+The fathers have seldom been allowed a voice and even today, many carry the loss with them silently for years.
 In this book, I wanted to give them a voice.

-Read on for this excerpt from The Good Neighbor,
+An excerpt from The Good Neighbor.